Tunnel boring machine: Slurry shield

-Slurry shield machines can be used in soft ground with high water pressure or where granular ground conditions (sands and gravels) do not allow a plug to form in the screw.
-The cutter head is filled with pressurised slurry, typically made of bentonite clay that applies hydrostatic pressure to the face.
-The slurry mixes with the muck before it is pumped to a slurry separation plant, usually outside the tunnel.
+Slurry shield machines can be used in soft ground with significant water pressure and are favored where granular ground conditions (sands and gravels) do not allow a plug to form in the screw.
+Pressurised slurry typically made of bentonite clay is injected through the cutter head.
+The slurry applies hydrostatic pressure to the face, mixing with the muck before it is extracted.
+The mixture is pumped to a slurry separation plant, typically outside the tunnel.

+Mixshield machines are aimed at mixed-face conditions (mixed soft soil and rock/boulders).
+These include hybrid cutter head tooling, enhanced rock crushing, and refined pressure-regulation systems (possibly employing air-cushions) that maintain stable face pressure as ground types vary.
+The slurry circuit and bulkhead offer greater tolerance of coarse material and sudden changes in ground consistency.

-Slurry separation plants use multi-stage filtration systems that separate spoil from slurry to allow reuse.
+Slurry separation plants use multi-stage filtration systems that separate spoil from slurry to allow slurry reuse.
 The degree to which slurry can be 'cleaned' depends on the relative particle sizes of the muck.
-Slurry TBMs are not suitable for silts and clays as the particle sizes of the spoil are less than that of the bentonite.
-In this case, water is removed from the slurry leaving a clay cake, which may be polluted.
+Slurry TBMs are not suitable for silts and clays as the muck particle size is smaller than that of the bentonite.
+In this case, water is removed from the slurry leaving a clay "cake", which may be polluted.

-A caisson system is sometimes placed at the cutting head to allow workers to operate the machine, although air pressure may reach elevated levels in the caisson, requiring workers to be medically cleared as "fit to dive" and able to operate pressure locks.
+A caisson system may be placed at the cutter head to allow workers to work on it, for example replacing worn cutter blades.
+Above-ambient air pressure may occur in the caisson, requiring workers to be medically cleared as "fit to dive" and trained to operate pressure locks.
+Workers pass through an airlock to reach the cutting head.
+Some systems allow this to be done robotically.

-Open face soft ground

-Open face soft ground TBMs rely on the excavated ground to briefly stand without support.
-They are suitable for use in ground with a strength of up to about 10 MPa with low water inflows.
-They can bore tunnels with cross-section in excess of 10 m.
-A backactor arm or cutter head bore to within 150 mm of the edge of the shield.
-After a boring cycle, the shield is jacked forward to begin a new cycle.
-Ground support is provided by precast concrete, or occasionally spheroidal graphite iron (SGI) segments that are bolted or supported until a support ring has been added.
-The final segment, called the key, is wedge-shaped, and expands the ring until it is tight against the ground.
+Slurry TBMs may incorporate jaw crushers, to crush boulders that the TBM encounters.
+This is necessary so that the pieces can be extracted with the slurry.
+A screen prevents fragments that are too large from entering the slurry, avoiding clogs in slurry lines.

+Variable density

+VDTBMs are a combination of EPB and Slurry types.
+They can switch between EPB, slurry, high-density slurry, and open modes, supporting tunneling in heterogeneous ground conditions without requiring mechanical modification other than the addition/removal of a slurryfier box.
+Multi-mode TBMs are a related type that can switch between open and EPB or open and slurry modes and are a precursor to VDTBMs.

 Tunnel size

-TBMs range diameter from 1 to 17 m.
+TBMs range diameter from 1 to 23 m.
 Micro tunnel shield TBMs are used to construct small tunnels, and is a smaller equivalent to a general tunnelling shield and generally bore tunnels of 1 to 1.5 m, too small for operators to walk in.

+Tunnel lining

+Some hard rock tunnels do not require a lining and are held up by the remaining rock/dirt.